juanantonio284/notes_on_writing/MIPT_sch_com/MIPT_Sch_Com--Week_2.md

-# MIPT - Scholarly Communication - Week II: The Challenge
+# MIPT - Scholarly Communication - Week 2: The Challenge

 [**Note**: This is taken from video transcripts and contains punctuation errors and changed words.
 Some corrections have been made—which is to say that many things have not been corrected.]